Wright County, Missouri

 Wright County was created on January 29, 1841 from Pulaski County.
 The county was named in honor of Silas Wright (1795–1847), an American Democratic politician and Governor of New York.

-Areas surrounding Wright County include Laclede County (north), Texas County (east), Douglas County (south), Webster County (west).
+Bordering Counties are Laclede County (north), Texas County (east), Douglas County (south), Webster County (west).

 Wright County vital records can be found at the Missouri Office of Vital Records has copies of birth and death records reported from January 1, 1910.
 There is a fee for each copy requested.
-Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process./p>
+Please refer to the information to the Statewide Vital Records in Missouri for current fees and application process.

 You can search online for Wright County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Missouri Birth and Death Certificate, Marriage and Divorce Certificate Application to mail.

 Another resource is the Wright County Health Department has Birth Certificates since 1920 and Death Certificates since 1980.